naomi789/learn-to-code/full-notes.md

-# Learning to code
-## What is this repo?
-Naomi's 60 minute learn-to-code workshop.
-I'll take you all the way from "Hello World" (in Python &amp; HTML) to setting up your own static GitHub Page (HTML &amp; CSS)!

 # What is "coding"?
  - Writing/creating instructions that a computer can understand and execute to:
    - Create, read, update, delete data